lostintangent/gistpad/README.md

 * `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, istead of "loose files".

 * `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
-If you'd like to seed the gist with multiple files, you can specify a comma-seperated list of names (e.g. `foo.txt,bar.js`).
+If you'd like to seed the gist with multiple files, you can specify a comma-separated list of names (e.g. `foo.txt,bar.js`).

 * `GistPad: New Scratch Note` - Creates a new "scratch note", which is a file whose name is derived from the `GistPad > Scratch Notes: Extension` and `Gist > Scratch Notes: Format` settings.